-All of these activities, from pond-dipping to beauty treatments, are family-and-purse-friendly and based in the capital so you can enjoy all the activities London has to offer for you and your kids, on a budget.
+All of these activities, from pond-dipping to beauty treatments, are family-and-purse-friendly and based in the capital so you and your kids can enjoy all the free things to do in London, without having to even think about the budget.

 The Big Bang Theory has made geeks cool: even more reason to visit the Science Museum.
 This family favourite offers children so much to get their hands on, from the Interactive Garden for under-5s, with its textural walls and mirrors, to the Who Am I? gallery where they can find out more about the human body, and a gallery exploring the history of flying.